 We want to produce the perfect hybrid of a child who is both innocent and worldly wise.
-I’ve wrestled with how to accomplish this myself, over the last 8 years of being a parent.
+I’ve wrestled with how to accomplish this myself, over the last several years of being a parent.

 Most of us tend to worship at the altar of public opinion when it comes to this issue of shielding our children.
 Even our own church leaders tell us that they must be submerged in the culture so they can adapt to it.

 We can all point to at least one real life case study of a kid whose parents sheltered him his whole life and then one day he went off the deep end.
 And we all know some of those “weird, unsocialized homeschoolers”, right? 😉

 Relatability is now somehow our highest priority as believers, as if becoming like the world is the only way to win lost souls.
 However, in an effort to be relatable to the lost, we have become virtually indistinguishable from them.
 We have hidden our lamps under a basket.
 (Matthew 5:15)

 And we have unnecessarily exposed our tender, young children to the poisonous elements of a culture that hates the very thing we teach our kids to love.

 Because we live in this fallen world, we are not exempt from its effects and we have no choice but to come into contact with it.
 It’s not realistic that we even could shield our children from everything, without becoming hermits.
 And that’s not really a choice, since we are called to impact the world for the Gospel.

 But there’s a difference between loving the world and loving the things of this world.
 Are our kids’ heroes icons of pop culture?
 Can they sing the lyrics of the latest song on the radio by heart, but have no idea what the gospels say?